denisix/bsync/README.md

 # bsync
-Block sync between two server's devices
+Transfer data between two block devices (or files) between servers, block by block: each block is compared by a checksum and transmitted with compression if they differ.

 ### Usage
 To compile the program just issue: